moss-l/bhs-js-testing/NOTES.md

 Note that you cannot assign to the individual characters of a string.
 A string is what is called an _immutable_ data type.
-If you need to make a new string you need to build it up via string concatentaion with `+`, of characters extracted with `[]` or parts extracted from other strings using the `substring` method which I'll discuss below.
+If you need to make a new string you need to build it up via string concatenation with `+`, of characters extracted with `[]` or parts extracted from other strings using the `substring` method which I'll discuss below.